vikram7/tutorial-tradier-historicals/README.md

 Now that I don't have Bloomberg anymore, I wanted to see if there was an easy way to get similar data.
 While not exactly the same, I was able to get historical stock data to determine the largest positive and negative returns of a stock over the last five years using the [Tradier API](https://developer.tradier.com/).
 Finding out those returns would serve as a reasonable proxy for determining a stock's ability to move around earnings.

-After hooking up to the Tradier API in Ruby with a [Sinatra](www.sinatrarb.com) server and getting the data visualized with [Highcharts](https://www.highcharts.com) using a bit of Javascript and Ajax, I found that I could have a feature similar to what I had been using before as a professional trader:
+After hooking up to the Tradier API in Ruby with a [Sinatra](www.sinatrarb.com) server and getting the data visualized with [Highcharts](https://www.highcharts.com) using a bit of Javascript and AJAX, I found that I could have a feature similar to what I had been using before as a professional trader:

 ####AAPL